jolicode/JoliTypo/README.md

 NoSpaceBeforeComma
 ------------------
-Remove space before a `,` and add a non breaking spaces after.
+Remove space before a `,` and add a space after.

 Hyphen (automatic hyphenation)
 ------------------------------